MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Facility Owner Categories
 ++++++++++++++++++++++++++
 These are the categories in which facility owners are grouped.
-They can be accessed in the facility owner categories section of the system setup.
+They can be accessed in the ``facility owner categories`` section of the ``system setup``.

 .. figure:: /_images/national_admin/10_b_owner_categories.png
     :scale: 100%